InnerQ: Hardware-Aware Tuning-Free Quantization of KV Cache for Large Language Models: Conclusion

-In this work we introduced InnerQ, a hardware-aware KV-cache quantization scheme.
-InnerQ yields up to $22\%$ lower latency compared with common KV cache quantization methods and up to $88\%$ versus the non-quantized baseline.
-This speedup is achieved by applying group-wise quantization where groups are spread over the inner dimension of the quantized matrices.
-This aligns the quantization layout with the execution flow of the vector-matrix multiplication and minimizes memory traffic and dequantization overhead.
-InnerQ augments this layout with per-group hybrid (symmetric/asymmetric) quantization, high-precision windows that protect both recent tokens and early attention sinks, and a per-channel key normalization.
-Across multiple Llama variants, these choices maintain few-shot GSM8K accuracy comparable to non-quantized KV caches and outperform prior KV cache quantization baselines while keeping the KV cache size comparable to previous KV cache quantization baselines.
-Overall, the main highlight of InnerQ is the importance of co-designing the quantization method with the hardware memory access patterns to maximize quantization speedups.
+In this work, we introduced InnerQ, a hardware-aware KV cache quantization scheme that achieves an average speedup of $1.3\times$ over existing KV cache quantization methods and $2.7\times$ over the non-quantized cache.
+This improvement is enabled by applying group-wise quantization with groups formed along the inner dimension of the quantized matrices.
+By aligning the quantization layout with the execution flow of vector-matrix multiplication, InnerQ reduces memory traffic and dequantization overhead.

+To preserve evaluation performance, InnerQ combines this hardware-friendly layout with high-precision windows for both recent tokens and early attention sinks, together with per-channel normalization of the key cache.
+We introduced three InnerQ variants that offer different trade-offs between evaluation performance and inference latency: InnerQ\textsubscript{Base}, InnerQ\textsubscript{Hybrid}, and InnerQ\textsubscript{Small}.
+InnerQ\textsubscript{Base} prioritizes metric score, InnerQ\textsubscript{Small} emphasizes latency reduction, and InnerQ\textsubscript{Hybrid} provides an intermediate trade-off.

+Our results show that all InnerQ variants improve inference speed over prior KV cache quantization methods.
+In particular, InnerQ\textsubscript{Base} achieves evaluation performance comparable to strong existing methods such as TurboQuant~\cite{turboquant} and KIVI~\cite{kivi}, while reducing KV cache latency.
+The results further demonstrate the effectiveness of our proposed hybrid quantization strategy used in InnerQ\textsubscript{Hybrid}, which maintains competitive evaluation scores despite the low bit-width value cache.

+Overall, InnerQ demonstrates that KV cache quantization can benefit substantially from co-designing numerical representation with hardware memory-access patterns.
+These results highlight the importance of hardware-aware quantization layouts for maximizing efficiency gains in long-context large language model inference.

-Future work will assess our method across a wider range of tasks and benchmarks.
-We will also systematically examine how our quantization scheme interacts with alternative KV cache eviction strategies.
-Another direction is to design adaptive and low-overhead policies for selecting tokens that are retained in the high‑precision windows.
+Future work will systematically examine how our quantization scheme interacts with alternative KV cache eviction strategies.
+Another direction is to design adaptive and low-overhead policies for selecting tokens that are retained in the high-precision windows.